deepfryed/em-zeromq-1/README.md

 - JRuby

-While the gem should work on Rubinius and JRuby I mainly use it with MRI 1.9+ so there may be some glitchs.
+While the gem should work on Rubinius and JRuby I mainly use it with MRI 1.9+ so there may be some glitches.

 Want to help out?
 Ask!